 The MPCP examines the Strategic Plans (SP), Official Plans (OP), and Comprehensive Zoning By-laws (CZB) of each municipality along the north and east shores of Georgian Bay where GBA members are located (“GBA Area”).
 These are (alphabetically): Township of the Archipelago (TOA), Township of Carling (TOC), Township of Georgian Bay (TGB), Town of Northeastern Manitoulin and the Islands (NEMI), and Municipality of Killarney (MOK) (collectively the “Coastal Municipalities”).
 The comparison focused on development in waterfront zones (residential and commercial), environmental protection zones and general development.

-The MPCP was broken into 3 major deliverables.
-The first is the executive summary which can be read here, the second is the full comparison [Coming Soon], and the third is the presentation materials [Coming Soon].
 In addition to the comparison, an overall goal of the project is to initiate discussion amongst GBA Area municipalities on understanding how they align and differ on their policies related to waterfront and island development and land use standards.
 Providing the coastal municipalities with this comparison allows collaboration and discussion on developing sound practices and set standards of development on the northern and eastern shores of Georgian Bay, with the goal of coastal protection and sound development.

 GBA’s Coastal Protection Committee (CPC)’s mandate is to support the protection of the natural environment, biodiversity and ecology of the lands and waters of the eastern and northern coasts of Georgian Bay.
 The CPC aims to benefit the public by promoting and defending sound planning standards and protecting the integrity of municipal planning regulations in order to ensure that development is sustainable and environmentally responsible.
 The development of the MPCP was a key component to the CPC’s strategy, as we believe understanding the planning regulations along the eastern and northern coasts of Georgian Bay is a key concept to coastal protection.